discretize/discretize-guides/builds/2025-12-06-power-quick-ritualist.md

 Potentially, precast <Item id="103872"/> by casting <Skill name="Summon Flesh Golem"/> before the start of the fight.
 Then swap in time to your fight template that uses <Item id="103574"/>.

 <Warning>
-Swapping equipment templates or skill templates with the same traits will not apply status reset.
+Swapping equipment templates or skill templates with the same traits will not apply a status reset.
 Due to this, using a precast skill template and a precast equipment template with 100% <Attribute name="Boon Duration"/> is advised.
 </Warning>